vedantm8/name-100-superheroes/README.md

 ## Usage <a name = "usage"></a>

+* Enter API Key in input field.
+It'll state if API Key is valid or not.
 * Enter a superhero name in the input field.
 * Press Enter or click the "Add Hero" button.
 * If the superhero exists in the database, they are added to the list.